chenye/chenye.github.io/_posts/blog/2015-09-06-customize-jekyll-so-simple-theme-category-name.md

 The goal is to build a website, which contains a blog, a project list, and a publication list.

-# What do we have in the intial so-simple-theme website?
+# What do we have initially?

-There is a blog and a list of articles.
+After clone the repo from so-simple-theme, there will be a blog and a list of articles (plus many other things that we will not explore in this post).

 # How to customize the category names?

-The category names are shown in the navigation bar, the url, the title of the pages
+The category names are shown in the navigation bar, the url, the title of the index pages.
+They are also used as the names for the directories that store the index page, and the posts for each category.
+Finally, category names are used to label each post in the corresponding post markdown file (`.md`).
+To add or modify a category name, we need to make sure all the places mentioned above are updated correctly.

-# What did I do?
+# What exactly did I do?

 In the first step, we start with the simplest task.
-Let"'"s rename the *articles* in the original theme to *projects*.
+Let''s rename the *articles* in the original theme to *projects*.
 To do this, we need to:

-* Rename the directory from "articles" to "projects";
+* Rename the directory for the index page from "/articles" to "/projects";

-* Edit the index.md file in the projects directory (originally the articles directory).
-This file defines how the web page appears for the category "projects".
-We need to (1) modify the title, which will be shown in the center of the page, and (2) the code to enumerate the posts in the category.
+* Edit the index.md file in the `/projects` directory (originally the `/articles` directory).
+This file defines how the index page appears for the category "projects".
+We need to (1) modify the title, which will be shown in the center of the index page, and (2) the code that enumerates the posts in the category.

-..* To change the title, we need to locate the `title: Articles` in the index.md file and then replace it by `title: Projects` or any other title of your choice.
+  * To change the title, we need to locate the `title: Articles` in the index.md file and then replace it with `title: Projects` or any other title of your choice.

-..* To enumerate the posts in the new category name, we need to modify a `for` loop code in index.md.
-In the original file, there is a line
+  * To enumerate the posts in the new category name, we need to modify a `for` loop code in index.md.
+In the original file, there is a line like this:

-{% raw %}
+{% highlight html %}
 {% for post in site.categories.articles %}.
-{% endraw %}
+{% endhighlight %}

-It loops through all posts in the articles category and show their titles and post dates in the articles page.
+It loops through all posts in the articles category and show their titles and post dates in the articles index page.
 Now we need to change it to

-{% raw %}
+{% highlight html %}
 {% for post in site.categories.projects %},
-{% endraw %}
+{% endhighlight %}
 so that the for loop will list projects instead of articles.

-* Rename the directory _post/articles to _post/projects.
+* Rename the directory `_post/articles` to `_post/projects`.
 This directory contains all the posts for the article/project category;

 * Edit the posts (i.e. the .md files).
 Change the "categories" from "articles" to "projects";

 * Edit navigation bar as defined in _data/navigation.yml.
 Find the following lines

-{% raw %}
+{% highlight html %}
 title: Articles
 url: /articles/
-{% endraw %}
+{% endhighlight %}
 and replace articles with projects as follows
 {% raw %}
 title: Projects
 url: /projects/